-Medify is our recommended online course to prepare for the University Clinical Aptitude Test (UCAT – formerly UKCAT) this year – but is it actually worth it?
-We bought the Medify course and in this article, I’ll be deep diving into it to give a full comprehensive insight into its key features, usability, pros and cons.
+Medify is our recommended online course to prepare for the University Clinical Aptitude Test (UCAT – formerly UKCAT) this year – but is it worth it?
+We bought the Medify course, and in this article, I’ll be deep-diving into it to give a comprehensive insight into its key features, usability, pros and cons.

 What Is Medify?

 For all aspiring doctors and dentists out there you’re going to need to do one or more admission tests to go hand-in-hand with your application.
 The UCAT is one of such exam.
 The UCAT is a 2-hour computer-based test required by most medical schools as part of their admission process.
 In a nutshell, the Medify UCAT online course is a huge bank of UCAT practice questions and mock exams that you can subscribe for access to prepare for the exam.
 Furthermore, the course closely mimics the exam environment and provides additional features to help further improve your reasoning skills (such as video lessons, exam advice and live performance tracking).

 The Medify UCAT course has three key features that make it a great resource to prepare for the exam.
 They are as follows:

 1. Learning Feature